Professor of Animal Physiology

 Major Research Interests:

-The main interest of our group is laid in structure and functional analyses of brain circuits.
-In the center of our studies is the central auditory system of mammals, in particular excitatory and inhibitory synapses in the brainstem that perform ultrafast with exquisite reliability and remarkable temporal precision.
+We are curious to understand how the brain works.
+Conceptional thinking and experimental work in our group is directed to fundamental research.
+We want to know how brain circuits are structurally and functionally organized.
+Our studies focus on the central auditory system of mammals, in particular excitatory and inhibitory connections between neurons in the brainstem.
+These connections (synapses) perform ultrafast with exquisite reliability and remarkable temporal precision.
 Some of them are illustrated in the above picture.
-We aim to understand the processes and mechanisms by which the exquisite precision and high fidelity are achieved.
-Our approaches include electrophysiological, transcriptomic and proteomic methods.
+We aim to understand the processes and mechanisms by which the exquisite precision and high fidelity of the hearing apparatuses are achieved.
+Our approaches include electrophysiological, histological, transcriptomic, and proteomic methods.
 Deafness-related effects on the development of the central auditory system are also a matter of our active research.